Fighting Noise with Noise: Causal Inference with Many Candidate Instruments: Real Data Application

 \section{Real Data Application}

-We apply the proposed procedure to evaluate the effect of obesity on Health-Related Quality of Life (HRQL).
-Obesity increases the risks of many health problems, such as heart disease, diabetes, high blood pressure, and certain cancers.
-Mechanical stress resulting from obesity can also impair mental well-being \citep{AMyers1999, Katz2000}.
-Health-related quality of life (HRQL) is emerging as an important outcome in obesity studies, which refers to the overall effects of medical conditions on physical and mental functioning and well-being as subjectively evaluated and reported by the patient \citep{Fontaine1996}.
-The development of standardized measures of HRQL helps us better understand the impact of a given illness on physical and mental health, and further influences public health policies.

-To examine the causal relationship between obesity and HRQL, we use data from the Wisconsin Longitudinal Study (WLS).
-The WLS genetic data is sponsored by the National Institute on Aging (grant numbers R01AG009775, R01AG033285, and R01AG041868) and was conducted by the University of Wisconsin.
-More information can be found at \url{https://www.ssc.wisc.edu/wlsresearch/}.
-Study participants were graduates from Wisconsin high schools in 1957 and their siblings \citep{WLS}.
-Our analysis focuses on unrelated graduates reinterviewed in 2011.
-We take BMI as the exposure, a measure commonly used to define obesity.
-It ranges from 12 to 64 in the data set.
+We apply the proposed procedure to evaluate the effect of obesity on Health-Related Quality of Life (HRQL) using the data collected from the Wisconsin Longitudinal Study.
+See Section \ref{data_acknowledge} of the supplement for data acknowledgment.
+Our analysis focuses on unrelated graduates from Wisconsin high schools reinterviewed in 2011.
+We take BMI as exposure, a measure commonly used to define obesity.
 The healthy range for BMI is between 18.5 and 24.9.
-As shown in Figure \ref{BMI_HUI_scatter} in the supplementary materials, for underweight and normal individuals, HRQL is positively correlated with BMI, while for overweight or obese ones, HRQL is negatively correlated with BMI.
-Motivated by this observation, We shall restrict our analysis to participants whose BMI is above 25.
-There are 3023 subjects in total, 51\% of which are females.
-In our analysis, the average BMI is 30.6 with standard deviation 4.93.
-To measure HRQL, we use the Health Utility Index Mark 3 (HUI-3) which takes values between $-0.22$ and 1.
-HUI-3 measured on the subjects in our analysis has mean 0.786 and standard deviation 0.227.
-We adjust for observed covariates including age, gender and year of education.
-Among participants considered in our analysis, the average age is 71.2 years old with standard deviation 0.9; the average education length is 13.8 years with standard deviation 2.38.
-We also adjust for the top six principal components to account for population stratification \citep{NickPatterson2006, Sanderson2021}, which are obtained by performing principal components analysis (PCA) on unrelated study participants.
+As shown in Figure \ref{BMI_HUI_scatter} in the supplement, for underweight and normal individuals, HRQL is positively correlated with BMI, while for overweight or obese ones, HRQL is negatively correlated with BMI.
+We restrict our analysis to overweight participants whose BMI is above 25.
+There are 3023 subjects in total in our analysis.
+To measure HRQL, we use the Health Utility Index Mark 3 (HUI-3).
+We adjust for observed covariates including age, gender, years of education, and the top six principal components to account for population stratification \citep{NickPatterson2006}.
+Detailed summary statistics and preliminary analysis are provided in Section \ref{data_prelim} of the supplement.